aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/navigation-and-interaction/bookmarks/add-and-delete-bookmark/_index.md

 ## Add a Bookmark to a PDF Document

-Bookmarks are held in the Document object’s [OutlineItemCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineItemCollection) collection, itself in the [OutlineCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineCollection) collection.
+Bookmarks are held in the Document object's [OutlineItemCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineItemCollection) collection, itself in the [OutlineCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineCollection) collection.

 To add a bookmark to a PDF: